 Separate dorsal fins are a sign that you’ve landed a largemouth.

-As you’d expect for a fish of the genus Micropterus, differences between it and other close relatives like the largemouth and smallmouth bass (Micropterus dolomieu) are going to be subtle.
+As you’d expect for a fish of the genus Micropterus, differences between it and other close relatives like the largemouth bass and smallmouth bass (Micropterus dolomieu) are going to be subtle.

 Unlike the largemouth, the spotted bass will have scales on the base of its second dorsal fin.
 You’ll also notice that the two dorsal fins are connected, creating a shallow “v.”